mrandri19/cyclone/README.md

 <img src="./docs/cyclone-high-level-architecture.png" width="500">

-The serving component handles serving of the ML models.
+The **serving component** handles serving of the ML models.
 It receives a trained model from the training component, as a Docker image.
 It performs autoscaling and traffic splitting in order to ensure zero downtimes.
 Each deployed model will write its inputs and outputs to the storage component

-The storage component handles storing of all input/output pairs from the served models.
+The **storage component** handles storing of all input/output pairs from the served models.
 Additionally it merges the inputs and predictions with their respective ground truths, once they become available.
 Finally, it provides data for the visualizaion and training components.

-The visualization (and monitoring) component will periodically compute the performance metrics of interest.
+The **visualization (and monitoring) component** will periodically compute the performance metrics of interest.
 If these metrics drop below a certain threshold, it sends an alert to the training component.

-The training component, once it receives an alert from the visualization and monitoring component, will retrain a model.
+The **training component**, once it receives an alert from the visualization and monitoring component, will retrain a model.
 To do so, it loads a recent subset of labelled data from the storage layer, and use it to train a new model.
 The trained model will be packaged in a Docker image, which is sent to the serving component.